Colleges by Location

 Campus Life

 Knowing what to expect out of campus life at a college or university can set you up for success.
-Find out some details about students' life at The Jewish Theological Seminary.
+Check out some info about social life at The Jewish Theological Seminary.

 Student Organizations

-In case you're interested in acting, there is a drama club you can consider joining.
-For students looking to explore media and communication, The Jewish Theological Seminary publishes its own newspaper and has its own radio station.
+There is a drama club you can join if acting is something that interests you.
+For students interested in media and communication, The Jewish Theological Seminary publishes its own newspaper and has its own radio station.

 Student Services

-The Jewish Theological Seminary offers a number of services needed for a comfortable and safe life on campus.
+The Jewish Theological Seminary provides a number of services vital for a pleasant and safe life on campus.

 There are 24-hour emergency phone and alarm devices.
-There are electronically operated dormitory entrances.
-There is a security patrol that operates 24 hours a day.
-The transport/escort service operates during late hours.
+The dormitory entrances are electronically operated.
+There is a round-the-clock security patrol.
+The after-hours transportation/escort service is available.

-There is a medical clinic with personal/psychological counseling.
+This school has a health clinic with personal/psychological counseling.
 In addition, other services like Women's Center are available to the students of The Jewish Theological Seminary.

-All in all, campus life at The Jewish Theological Seminary is rich and vibrant and provides everything most students need.
+All in all, campus life at The Jewish Theological Seminary is rich and vibrant and provides all you need for a comfortable stay.

 Career Services